 As part of obtaining reasonable assurance about whether the City's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed an instance of noncompliance or other matters that is required to be reported under Government Auditing Standards, as item UT2021-1 in the Schedule of Findings and Responses, as required by the Utah State Audit Compliance Guide.